Aarav619/AI-Fake-News-Detector/README.md

 ## Usage

-After installing packages, Run cd backend then npm start and in different terminal Run frontend then npm start:
+After installing packages, Run cd backend then npm start and in different terminal Run cd frontend then npm start:

 ```